mcosovic/FactorGraph.jl/docs/src/man/graphicalmodel.md

 ```julia-repl
 addFactors!(gbp; mean = vector, variance = vector, jacobian = matrix)
 ```
 The function supports addition of the multiple factor nodes to initial (existing) formation of the factor graph using the same input data format.
-The function accepts the following parameters: composite type `GraphicalModel`; the `mean` and `variance` vectors representing new measurement values and variances, respectively.
+The function accepts the following parameters: composite type `ContinuousModel`; the `mean` and `variance` vectors representing new measurement values and variances, respectively.
 The keyword `jacobian` with corresponding coefficients defines the set of equations describing new factor nodes.
 Also, function initializes messages from variable nodes to a new factor node using results from the last GBP iteration.
-Note that the function also affects `SystemModel.observation`, `SystemModel.variance`, `SystemModel.jacobian` and `SystemModel.jacobianTranspose` fields.
+Note that the function also affects `ContinuousSystem.observation`, `ContinuousSystem.variance`, `ContinuousSystem.jacobian` and `ContinuousSystem.jacobianTranspose` fields.